nearform/vidi-concorda-nodezoo-system/README.md

 ```
 Try the docker command above again, you should now see some form of output and not the original TLS error.

+Running this system causes containers to be created and ran via docker.
-If you need to stop and/or remove docker images, the commands are as follows
+If you need to stop and/or remove docker containers, the commands are as follows
 ```
 docker stop $(docker ps -a)
 docker rm $(docker ps -a)